1. What is the easiest way to get in touch with MacKenzie and/or other staff during the tournament season?

 6. Do I have to pay a membership fee to play in all junior golf events?

 The Kentucky PGA Junior Tour Membership fee for all junior participants is $80, which allows you to compete in all tournament offerings throughout the calendar year.
 Events are open to non-members, but entry fees will cost more as a result.
 The extra money paid for those can NOT then be used towards a membership fee.

 7. If I am a member of the Kentucky PGA Junior Tour and begin the season as a 14 year old and turn 15 on July 1, 2023.
 What age division will I play in for the season?

-Whatever age you will be on June 1, 2022 is the age group that you will play in for the duration of the season.
-This is the same for the 6-Hole and 9-Hole Division.
-If you are a boy and will be 9 years old by June 1, 2022, you will not be able to compete in the 6-Hole Division.
+Whatever age you will be on June 1, 2023 is the age group that you will play in for the duration of the season.
+This is the same for 9-Hole Division players.
 Players may “play up” into the next Age Division if they wish to compete against older juniors from a longer yardage, but once they have decided to move up they must remain in that division.

 Note: The June 1, 2023 age date is only in place for the Kentucky PGA Junior Tour Events.